Thomas & Mercer | 2019

 *shakes fist at sky* I just want to read a legitimately strong female character!
 Just one!

 Okay, so I liked this and it’s also a disappointment in some big ways so… *fart noises*

 Here goes my ranty review.
 I’ll try to highlight the positive stuff, but we all know that’s not my strong suit.

 I could give some line about my expectations being too high when it comes to female-led crime fiction, or it’s not the book, it’s me.
-But I won’t because I refuse to apologize for wanting to find a female character who isn’t desperately crippled by a man in some way which then doesn’t allow for robust characterization to occur within the pages outside of what revolves around that man.
+But I won’t because I refuse to apologize for wanting to find a female character who isn’t desperately crippled by a man in some way which doesn’t allow for robust characterization to occur outside of what revolves around that man.
 It’s fucking annoying me at this point.

 Ziba MacKenzie is former special forces and an expert criminal profiler.
 SPECIAL FUCKING FORCES.
 She has a huge brain stuffed with lots of knowledge that is both practical and theoretical.
 Like, she can recite facts about serial killers but can also save lives in dire situations.

-When the novel opens, Ziba is on a commuter train telling the reader things about every passenger like she’s the next Sherlock Holmes.
+When the novel opens, Ziba is on a commuter train telling the reader things about every passenger like she’s the modern reincarnation of Sherlock Holmes.
 That woman is holding her stomach, she pregnant.
 That man is jostling his leg and has yellow-tipped fingers, so he’s just quit smoking and is having a hard time with it.
-Etc, etc. Then there’s an explosion and people are fucking dying on this train and Ziba is quick to act to stop bleeding and hold someone’s hand while they die.
+Etc, etc. Then there’s an explosion and people are fucking dying on this train and Ziba is quick to act to stop some victims’ bleeding and hold someone’s hand while they die.

 It was a pretty intense way to open a book.
 It showcased both parts of Ziba’s skill sets and also set up a major part of the serial killer crime to follow.
 Me likey.